 A mixture of instincts, experiences, and psychology.

-Animals are often imbibed with human characteristics in mythology and folklore.
+Animals are often imbued with human characteristics in mythology and folklore.
 We create hybrid and mutated beasts to explore the inner workings of the human mind.
 We coexist.
-Adapting some animals to live with us….. (farming, domestication), while respecting others in their wild habitats.
-Living in symbiosis with the planet and it’s inhabitants.
+Adapting some animals to live with us… (farming, domestication), while respecting others in their wild habitats.
+Living in symbiosis with the planet and its inhabitants.

-The human-animal creates its habitat, invents it’s infrastructure, and records its history.
-Civilizations rise and fall.
-The ideas that rule them recorded.
+The human-animal creates its habitat, invents its infrastructure, and records its history.
+Civilizations rise and fall, and the ideas that rule them are recorded.
 Everything turns to dust, but ideas transcend the maker in The Human Archive.

 One of many, and one of a kind.

-In being human, we connect past, present and future.
+As human beings, we connect the past, present, and future.

 It can be measured, it can be felt, it can be built!